What is Aistear?

-Aistear is the curriculum framework for children from birth to six years in Ireland.
-It provides information for adults to help them plan for and provide enjoyable and challenging learning experiences, so that all children can grow and develop as competent and confident learners within loving relationships with others.
-Aistear describes the types of learning (dispositions, values and attitudes, skills, knowledge, and understanding) that are important for children in their early years, and offers ideas and suggestions at www.thedublinpainters.ie/ as to how this learning might be nurtured.
-The Framework also provides guidelines on supporting children’s learning through partnerships with parents, interactions, play, and assessment.
+Aistear is the curriculum framework for children from birth to six years.
+It provides information for adults to help them plan for and provide enjoyable and challenging learning experiences, so that all children can grow and develop as competent and confident learners.
+Aistear describes the types of learning that is important for children in their early years, and offers ideas and suggestions as to how this learning might be nurtured.